If timeless style is your thing, these Shaker kitchen ideas will offer inspiration and top tips on how to achieve the look with ease.

 If your kitchen is big enough for a table and chair, you’ll find you’re spoilt for choice for spindle-back chairs – keep cushion-free for an authentic Shaker look.

-This rustic kitchen tile idea used on the floor brings that practical feel that you’re looking for.
+Rustic kitchen tile ideas used on the floor brings that practical feel that you’re looking for.
 Go as dark or light as you like – the natural appearance will work whatever shade the tiles are.

-A ceramic Belfast sink completes the look of a Shaker kitchen.
+A ceramic Belfast sink completes Shaker kitchen ideas.
 And, although they can be expensive, they don’t have to break the bank and will keep their good looks for years to come.